preciousibok/insurgent_reproductive_violence/README.md

 **Status**: Active development for graduate research on insurgent governance, reproductive violence, and political violence.

 Files in this Repository
-'insurgent_data.csv': The main dataset (CSV format) and R format.
+'insurgent_data.xlsx': The main dataset (Excel format) and R format.
 'R analysis script'.
 'codebook.doc': The codebook describing all variables and sources.